Marin Youth Intern Projects 2024/2025

 • May Mental Health Art & Film Showcase

 The showcase features poems, drawing, films, music, photography, storytelling and more.
 We are looking for team members that would like to plan, promote, line up live performances, and lead the showcase in collaboration with partners.
+The team also holds art workshops at schools and youth-serving organizations leading up to the showcase for those youth that otherwise wouldn’t have the opportunity to participate.

 • Caring Cards